Chemung River - bridge crossing near Waverly - posted 1919

 Howells Box Factory

+Indian Earthworks, above Roricks Glen.
+An area used as a fortification by the Andaste (Susquehanas).
 A triangular shaped area, protected on the north by a vertical drop to the Chemung River, on the southeast by a ravine and on the west by a palisade of sharpened logs plus a ditch.
 Smaller forts have been located on high points near Big Flats and Chemung.
 This Andaste group encompassed about 4,000 people, including some 800 warriors.

 Iszards Department Store and Tea Room - corner of N. Main and Market Sts.